 —Ben Prunty, the composer of the FTL soundtrack, on the Cut Song "Horror"

 The Nightmare Fuel must have a Zoltan Shield Bypass!

-Combine the two to give the enemy the option between burning to death of suffocation!
+- Combine the two to give the enemy the choice between burning to death or suffocation!

-Lanius can teleport into the enemy O2 bay and start draining oxygen immediately & blowing it up.
-Without an immediate overwhelming attack, this can result in the Lanius standing in an oxygen deprived O2 room laughing as the enemy crew run around knowing their oxygen will slowly move from room to room and their only chance will be to charge into an airless room to fight a metal man who doesn't need oxygen to survive.
+- Lanius can teleport into the enemy O2 bay and start draining oxygen immediately as well as blowing it up.
+Without an immediate overwhelming attack, this can result in the Lanius standing in an oxygen-deprived O2 room laughing as the enemy crew run around knowing their oxygen will slowly move from room to room and their only chance will be to charge into an airless room to fight a metal man who doesn't need oxygen to survive.